Chevron42/Jack-Life/README.md

 ### Changelog

+10/13/2020
+* Modified the generation iterating method to significantly speed up performance on sparse grids.
+   * The live-neighbor counting now scales in speed as the board has fewer live cells by avoiding unnecessarily checking live neighbors everywhere.
+For a single glider in a 16px grid, this meant a speed increase of about 5x, probably scaling down to about the same speed as before when calculating a generation on a grid full of live cells.
+* Added MyLib.jack and a couple of helper methods

 10/12/2020:
 * Got it working.
 May or may not tweak it at all in the future.
 Made my first real GH repo which was fun.